 Act III: There’s Still Gold In Internet Naming

-The loss of domain names as baubles for speculation does not mean that entrepreneurs and Procrustean government bureaucrats must fold their tends and skulk away in to the night.
+The loss of domain names as baubles for speculation does not mean that entrepreneurs and Procrustean government bureaucrats must fold their tents and skulk away in to the night.

 Even after DNS becomes merely an internal organ of the internet there will be plenty of opportunities for fun and profit.